Dezen-freedom-block-by-block/smartdrive/README.md

 ### Commands
 #### Store Command
-The store command allows users to store data in the subnet.
-Upon storing, a unique identifier (UUID) is returned.
-This identifier must be saved by the user for future retrieval or removal of the data.
+The store command allows users to initiate the process of storing data in the subnet.
+Upon initiating this process, a unique identifier (UUID) is generated and returned.
+This UUID must be saved by the user for future retrieval or removal of the data.
+The actual storage of the data will be completed subsequently.

-Usage:
 ```
 smartdrive store <file_path> --key-name <your_commune_key>
 ```